-• $\Rightarrow$ String toString()
+• \Rightarrow String toString()

 Returns a string representation of this collection.
-The string representation consists of a list of the collection's elements in the order they are returned by its iterator, enclosed in square brackets ("[]").
+The string representation consists of a list of the collection's elements in the order they are returned by its iterator (in this class this is the order of the inorder traversal), enclosed in square brackets ("[]").
 Adjacent elements are separated by the characters ", " (comma and space).
-Elements are converted to strings as by String.valueOf(Object).
+Elements are converted to strings as by String. valueOf (Object).